buycycle/assistant/README.md

    ```sh
    docker run -d --rm -p 3000:3000 buycycle-bot-main
    ```
-This will start the chatbot application as a detached process on port 8000.
+This will start the assistant application as a detached process on port 8000.
 The application will run with the optimizations and configurations suitable for a production environment.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request.